enclave-networks/docs.enclave.io/guides/how-to-securely-access-your-synology-nas-drive-with-enclave.md

 * Under the `Volume` tab

    * Select `Add Folder`.
-Create a mouth path to `/etc/enclave/profiles` in the `docker` directory on your DiskStation.
+Create a mount path to `/etc/enclave/profiles` in the `docker` directory on your DiskStation.
 This is where Enclave will write its configuration file, private keys, and certificates to persist between reboots.

       ![Create a volume for Enclave configuration data](/img/guides/synology-docker-container-volume-settings.png)